WHMCS/developer-docs/payment-gateways/merchant-gateway.md

 ```

 For a successful capture, the status should be returned as the string `success`.

 For payments that are pending and do not require an immediate payment in WHMCS, the status should be `pending`.

 For anything else, return a status that indicates the reason for failure.
 Common failure response status values include `declined` and `error`.

 The raw data you return will be recorded to the gateway log to aide in debugging.
-It can accept either a string or array.
+It can accept either a string or an array.

 ## Simple Example

-Below is a very simple demonstration of a capture function that submits a payment capture request and receives a JSON response.
-For a more complete example, please refer to the [Sample Merchant Gateway module on Github][githubsample].
+Below is a demonstration of a capture function that submits a payment capture request and receives a JSON response.
+For a more complete example, please refer to the [Sample Merchant Gateway module on GitHub][githubsample].

 ```
 function yourmodulename_capture($params) {